The Swetky Agency

 I did something I didn't do.
 I killed my ex-wife.
 And with this book, I'm going to prove to you that I didn't kill her.

-Bio: Jeremy Kinnard is the author of several dozen published and unpublished works including a novel, short stories, and original screenplays.
-He passionately enjoys writing and yearns to create original and marketable ideas.
+Bio: Jeremy Kinnard is the author of numerous published and unpublished works including a novel, short stories, and original screenplays.
+He strives to showcase original and marketable ideas satirizing popular culture and events.
 A native of Atlanta, Georgia, he received a Bachelor of Arts in Film Studies and Creative Writing at Emory University.

 Endorsements: O. J. Simpson.
 Hey, he needs the dough!